 Policing before 1840

 When New Zealand came into the British sphere of influence (as an extension of the New South Wales frontier) in the 1830s, the imperial authorities aimed to advance trade and commerce by creating stable conditions.
-Violence within and between Māori and Pākehā communities was discouraged by naval patrolling and a handful of frontier officials with scant resources.
+Violence within and between Māori and Pākehā communities was discouraged by naval patrolling and a handful of isolated officials with scant resources.

-When Lieutenant Governor William Hobson declared New Zealand a British colony in 1840, he was accompanied by a small detachment of New South Wales mounted police, nicknamed ‘catskins’.
+When Lieutenant-Governor William Hobson declared New Zealand a British colony in 1840, he was accompanied by a small detachment of New South Wales mounted police, nicknamed ‘catskins’.
 These troopers arrived before their horses, so at first they patrolled on foot along the ’main street’ (the beach) of Kororāreka (later renamed Russell).
-Hobson appreciated the ‘imposing effect which their appearance produces on the Natives’.1 The troopers were first accommodated at mission stations, until the missionaries objected to their cutting down thriving fruit trees for firewood.
+Hobson appreciated the ‘imposing effect which their appearance produces on the Natives’.1 The troopers were accommodated at mission stations until the missionaries objected to their cutting down thriving fruit trees for firewood.
 They returned to New South Wales in 1842 after New Zealand ceased to be a dependency of that colony.

 Colonial police, 1840–1846

-By 1840 policing was under close scrutiny throughout the British Empire.
+In 1840 policing was under close scrutiny throughout the British Empire.
 The reform of London’s police in 1829 had introduced theories of policing by consent rather than by coercion.
 However, the new frontier of colonial New Zealand required British order to be imposed before it could be enforced, and police therefore operated more by force, especially towards Māori, than by consent.
 Supplemented by a small number of soldiers, they played a significant role in extending control beyond the first small coastal Pākehā settlements.

 ‘Lawless brutal and violent’